Aierlanta/Cloudinary-photo/README.md

 **Function**: Directly return image data (optional feature) **Response**: Image binary data
 **Use Case**: Suitable for scenarios requiring direct image content retrieval

+- Prefetch (Updated)
+  - After each successful response, prefetch the next random image and keep it in a single in-memory slot
+  - The slot is keyed by the same filter condition (e.g., group mapping).
+On hit it returns instantly and the slot is consumed (cleared), then a new prefetch starts in the background
+  - No TTL.
+The cache lives in the process memory and is lost on restarts/scale-to-zero.
+The first request after a restart is a cold start
+  - Response headers: `X-Transfer-Mode` (`buffered` | `prefetch`), `X-Image-Size`
+  - Prefetch failures do not affect the current request, only logged

+- Transport compatibility (New)
+  - Cloudinary assets are downloaded via Cloudinary; non-Cloudinary assets are fetched from the database URL
+  - `4xx` (except `429`) errors are not retried; failures fall back to URL fetch
+  - All fetches use `fetch(..., { cache: 'no-store' })` to avoid Next.js data cache 2MB limits

+- Deployment note (Replit autoscale)
+  - The single-slot cache lives in the process memory; when the app scales to zero or restarts, the cache is lost and the first request becomes a cold start
+  - With multiple instances, each instance maintains its own single-slot cache; they are not shared

 #### System Status Endpoint